hostmobility/documentation/docs/system/hmx/power_management.md

 ```
 #### CAN

-To activate wake up on CAN you will need to set up the channel and go bus on, if not it is disabled.
+To enable wake on CAN you will need to set up the channel and go bus on, unless disabled.
-Wake up on individual CAN frame is teoretical supported.
+Wake on individual CAN frame is supported theoretically but has not been tested by us.

 #### Accelerometer

-This has been tested to use [triggers](../../interfaces/hmx/accelerometer.md#activate-triggers) but currently not able to wake up main cpu.
+The use of [triggers](../../interfaces/hmx/accelerometer.md#activate-triggers) has been tested, but it's currently not possible to wake up the main CPU.

 #### Real time clock